blacktop/ipsw/www/docs/guides/download.md

 download:
   latest: true
   confirm: true
-  parts: 8         # max parallel connections per file
-  min-parts: 4     # opened immediately; 8 = fixed parallelism
+  parts: 0         # use the URL profile; 1 selects single-stream mode
+  min-parts: 0     # use the URL profile (or clamp to --parts when reduced)
+  min-part-size: 0 # MiB; use the URL profile
+  enable-node-selection: false
   white-list:
     - iPhone16,1    # iPhone 15 Pro
     - iPhone16,2    # iPhone 15 Pro Max